apragacz/django-rest-registration/README.md

     'rest_registration',
 )
 ```
-After that, you can use the urls in your urlconfig, for instance (using new Django 2.x syntax):
+After that, you can use the urls in your urlconfig, for instance:

 ```python
 api_urlpatterns = [